top of page

 We often come to therapy with the idea that we should be different.
 We want to have certain qualities (to be stronger, braver, calmer, smarter, funnier, more determined...), then our problems will be over.
 The entire society and education is oriented towards the idea that changes in one direction or another will bring us happiness.
 Well, the problem is that when we start forcing ourselves to be different, we are further and further away from what actually is.
 We lose a lot of energy in internal struggles (conflicts).
 There are days when we are "good" and days when we slip up.
 There is a lot of guilt, judgment, ill will and struggle involved.

 We usually decide on therapy when we feel like we are in a vicious circle in our lives.
 We cannot find a solution on our own and we are in trouble (we want change).
-It can happen to us that we have unsatisfactory relationships with others, conflicts that do not lead to solutions, we may be sick, we cannot sleep, we have fears that are so unpleasant that they make our lives bitter, we are desperate, we have experienced a great loss... .there are many reasons.
+It can happen to us that we have unsatisfactory relationships with others, conflicts that do not lead to solutions for example we cannot sleep, we have fears that are so unpleasant that they make our lives bitter, we are desperate, we have experienced a great loss... .there are many reasons to decide to come to therapy

 When we grow up, we learn to deal with the world (surroundings) in a certain way.
-These ways (some of them) then do not serve us well in adult life .
+Some of these ways may not serve us well in adult life .
 Then it makes sense to visit a psychotherapist.
 The purpose of therapy is to be aware of how we come into contact with the environment and how we can make different decisions.
 Pattern changes take place holistically.
-Humans are holistic beings - we are emotional, mental, physical and spiritual.
+We humans are holistic beings - we are emotional, mental, physical and spiritual.
 Real change involves all of these parts at once.

 What does it mean to explore experience?

 Research takes place in a specific moment, here and now.
 I guide the client to become aware of the current experience.
 This includes bodily sensations, emotions, thoughts and memories.
-This awareness provides us with orientation so that we know how to direct ourselves in meaningful directions in life and live a more satisfied, fulfilled life.
-Sometimes the emotional experience is so unpleasant, intense, that we need some time to gain "conditioning" and be able to stay with what is.
-Gradually, in this learning a change happens, something new and we no longer feel stuck in place.
+This awareness provides us with orientation so that we may live a more satisfied and fulfilled life.
+Sometimes the emotional experience is so unpleasant and intense, that we need some time to gain strength and be able to stay with what is.
+Gradually in this process a change happens, something new and we no longer feel stuck in place.
 This is not as easy as it sounds.
-We need additional support that develops gradually from the relationship with the therapist, greater self-awareness and new positive experiences...
+We need additional support that develops gradually from the relationship with the therapist, greater self-awareness and new positive experiences.

 Experimenting with the new

 In addition to exploring the experience at certain moments during the therapeutic hour, I can suggest experimenting or trying new ways.
 I can suggest a change of voice (volume), different sentences, body positions, a conversation with a person we imagine to be present...
-The purpose of these new attempts is not to change behavior but to be aware of how we feel in these situations, how we feel - emotions, feelings, thoughts, what we need, where it is natural for us to direct ourselves.
+The purpose of these new attempts is not to change our behaviour but to be aware of how we feel in these situations, how we feel - emotions, feelings, thoughts, what we need or what we would like to express.

 In all these "experiments", I trust that the person opposite me will find his own way (with support and good contact between us).
 I believe that each of us knows best what is meaningful, useful and nutritious for him.